AstwareDev/Astware-Website/Blogs-mds/body_md_3.md

 ## Questions or Feedback?

 Got ideas or security suggestions?
-DM me or open a ticket.
-I'm always open to feedback from devs and exploiters who understand what this is about.
+DM me.
+I'm always open to feedback from devs or exploiters who understand what this is about.

 Stay safe,
 Astware Dev